The Word became flesh and made his dwelling among us.

 Through acts of service, the church does what it can to correct or ameliorate these problems so that all people can experience as much shalom as possible.

 - Churches can address the issues directly through their own programs, or they can address them indirectly through the many specialized Christian ministries which bring together knowledge, gifts, and skills from many local churches to address these issues.
 Local churches can have a mutually beneficial relationship with these agencies by using the principles and practices of good church-agency relationships which are documented in The Church at Work, a book available in the CCCC store.

-About 200 Christian charities have adopted the Canadian Council of Christian Charities’ Standards of Accountability and allow us to verify their compliance.
+About 200 Christian charities have adopted the Canadian Centre for Christian Charities’ Standards of Accountability and allow us to verify their compliance.
 They have earned our Seal of Accountability meaning you can confidently give generously to them.
 You can find a list of these charities at giveconfidently.ca.

 - Individual Christians can do their part too.
 They can:

 - support the service programs of specialized ministries and/or their own church by donating or volunteering, or

 - they can do direct acts of service on their own initiative to people within their own sphere of influence as just a normal part of everyday life.